Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Sampling the MDM in the discrete and the continuum

 To prove \ref{item.factsonsccs2}, suppose there is an ancestral surplus edge from $v$ to $w$.
 This implies that $w$ is an ancestor of $v$ in an out-component, which implies that there is a path from $w$ to $v$ as well.
 It follows that $w$ and $v$ are in the same SCC and that the ancestral surplus edge from $v$ to $w$ is in this SCC as well.

-To prove \ref{item.factsonsccs4} and \ref{item.factsonsccs4andabit}, suppose there is a non-ancestral surplus edge from $v$ to $w$ that is part of an SCC, or that $(v,w)$ is an edge of $(\hat{F}_n(k),k\geq 1)$ that is part of an SCC.
+To prove \ref{item.factsonsccs4} and \ref{item.factsonsccs4andabit}, suppose there is a non-ancestral surplus edge from $v$ to $w$ that is part of an SCC, or that $(v,w)$ is an edge in the out-forest that is part of an SCC.
 Then, there is some directed path $(x_0,\dots, x_m)$ with $x_0=w$ and $x_m=v$.
 Let $k$ be minimal such that $x_k$ is not a descendant of $w$ (such a $k$ exists, because by assumption, $v$ is not a descendant of $w$).
-Then, $(x_{k-1},x_k)$ is a surplus edge that is in the same SCC as $v$ and $w$, and $x_{k-1}$ is a descendant of $v$.
+Then, $(x_{k-1},x_k)$ is a surplus edge that is in the same SCC as $v$ and $w$, and $x_{k-1}$ is a descendant of $w$ by definition of $k$.